-Supplier relationship management gives procurement teams a framework to build trust and shared value in supplier relationships.
-Let’s go through what this entails, starting with definitions and key concepts.
+Supplier relationship management gives procurement teams a clear framework.
+It helps build trust and shared value with suppliers.

 What exactly is Supplier Relationship Management?

-Supplier relationship management (SRM) is the process of strategically collaborating with suppliers in order to drive mutual benefits, continuous improvement, and innovation.
+Supplier relationship management (SRM) is the process of strategically collaborating with suppliers to drive mutual benefits, continuous improvement, and innovation.

 Within the broader field of supplier management, SRM gives a framework for engaging with different providers consistently to maximize value throughout the relationship lifecycle.
 It often involves assessments of suppliers’ strengths, performance, and capabilities to better align commercial value with your business strategy.